Tuomas Aho

 Tuomas Aho (born 27 May 1981) is a Finnish former professional footballer who played as a centre-back.
 He made 371 appearances in the Veikkausliiga, and had a short stint abroad with Danish Superliga club AGF.

 Career

 Early years

 Aho played youth football for KeuPa, Kumu JT, FC Kouvola and FC Kuusankoski.
 He made his senior debut for the latter in the 1998 season.

 He made his debut in the Veikkausliiga on 27 June 1999 for MyPa in a match against FC Jazz.
 He won the Finnish Cup with the club in 2004.

 AGF

 On 23 December 2004, Aho signed with Danish Superliga club AGF after his contract with MyPa had expired.
-He made his debut on 20 March 2005, coming on as an substitute in stoppage time for Tobias Grahn in a 2–1 home win over Nordsjælland.
+He made his debut on 20 March 2005, coming on as a substitute in stoppage time for Tobias Grahn in a 2–1 home win over Nordsjælland.
 He played his first full game on 7 May in a 3–1 away loss to AaB.